ASA School 2020

 Faculty includes 8 distinguished acousticians who will serve as lecturers and discussion leaders.

-Tom Dakin (Ocean Networks Canada): An Introduction to Ocean Noise and Its Impact on Marine Animals
+Tom Dakin (Sea to Shore Systems Ltd.): An Introduction to Ocean Noise and Its Impact on Marine Animals

 André Fiebig (Technische Universität Berlin): How Acoustic Environments Shape Our Life